Tipcat-98/redditpostsgw2tipcat/README.md

 **Fortissimo** overshadows the other 2 Grandmaster traits, this is in part due to Call and Response being so broken with Shatter traits, but mostly the other GMs need buffs. <br>

 **Call and Response** is effectively Chronophantasma but for Shatters. <br>
-How unfortunate then, that it is dysfunctional with both Illusions and Shatter traits. <br>
+How unfortunate, then, that it is dysfunctional with both Illusions and Shatter traits. <br>
 To emphasise how broken it is, let's go over most traits that affect llusions and Shatters:
 * Phantasmal Fury: Does not grant the afterimage fury
 * Sharper Images: Makes the afterimage inflict bleeding.